LaTaunya Pollard

-Lataunya Pollard Romanazzi (born 1959 or 1960) is a former college basketball player who played for Long Beach State from 1979 to 1983.
+Lataunya Pollard Romanazzi (born 1960) is a former college basketball player who played for Long Beach State from 1979 to 1983.
 With Long Beach, Pollard scored 3,001 points and was the 1983 recipient of the Wade Trophy.
 During this time period, Pollard played for the American team that qualified for the 1980 Summer Olympics before the United States withdrew from the event.
-While on the American team, Pollard won silver 1981 World University Games and 1983 FIBA World Championship for Women.
+While on the American team, Pollard won silver at the 1981 World University Games and 1983 FIBA World Championship for Women.
 Outside of America, Pollard played basketball in Europe from 1983 to the early 1990s.
 Pollard was inducted into the Women's Basketball Hall of Fame in 2001 and Indiana Basketball Hall of Fame in 2005.

 Early life and education

-In 1959 or 1960, Pollard was born in East Chicago, Indiana.
+In 1960,Pollard was born in East Chicago, Indiana.
 Growing up, Pollard tried out for a high school basketball team when she was in grade eight.
 Upon being chosen for the team, Pollard had to wait a year before she could play as she was under the age requirement.
 While at East Chicago Roosevelt, Pollard was awarded the 1979 Indiana Miss Basketball.
 After 93 games, Pollard accumulated 1,739 points.
 In 1985, Pollard was third for the most points scored by a girls basketball player in Indiana.